The Java EE 7 Tutorial

 Description of "Figure 55-1 Chunk Steps in a Batch Job"

-Task-oriented steps (or task steps) execute tasks other than processing items from a data source.
+Task-oriented steps (task steps) execute tasks other than processing items from a data source.
 Examples include creating or removing directories, moving files, creating or dropping database tables, configuring resources, and so on.
 Task steps are not usually long-running compared to chunk steps.

 In the first step, the input retrieval part reads call records from the registry; the business processing part associates each call with a bill and creates a bill if one does not exist for an account; and the output writing part stores each bill in a database.